 So, what are the main weapons in the legal arsenal for tracing and recovering the proceeds of fraud?
-Of course, there is obviously the remedy of damages but, as practitioners in the area will know, the proceeds of fraud will usually be moved quickly out of the hands of the actual fraudster, often through various financial institutions across a number of jurisdictions.
+There is, of course, the remedy of damages; but as practitioners in the area will know, the proceeds of fraud will usually be moved quickly out of the hands of the actual fraudster, often through various financial institutions across a number of jurisdictions.

-Guernsey courts have available to them the well-recognised tools of asset tracing that originate from the English courts, including:
+Guernsey courts have the well-recognised tools of asset tracing that originate from the English courts available to them, including: